Final Cut Pro offers unprecedented speed and superior quality through every part of the post‑production workflow.

 Native format support

-Final Cut Pro natively supports more formats than ever, including REDCODE RAW, Sony XAVC, AVCHD, H.264, AVC‑Intra, and more.
-Resolution independence lets you mix and match formats, frame rates, and frame sizes all the way up to 5K.
-Final Cut Pro also supports compressed audio formats — including MP3 and AAC — so you can use iTunes as your built-in music library.
-For fast video capture, record directly from the built-in FaceTime HD camera on your Mac or Apple Thunderbolt Display.
+Final Cut Pro natively supports more formats than ever, including REDCODE RAW, Sony XAVC, AVCHD, H.264, and AVC‑Intra.
+Built-in support for MXF makes it simple to import, edit, and deliver MXF files, while resolution independence lets you mix and match formats, frame rates, and frame sizes to 5K and beyond.
+Final Cut Pro also lets you work with compressed audio formats — including MP3 and AAC — so you can use iTunes as your built-in music library.

 Final Cut Pro is an OS X–native application built with the Apple Cocoa framework.
 It uses modern interface technologies like Core Animation and is enhanced for the Retina display on the MacBook Pro.